DecisionsDev/odm-docker-kubernetes/eks/README.md

 ```
 For more information, refer to the https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html#w243aac23b7c17c10b3b1 user guide.

-Then, deploy the Alb ingress controller.
+Then, deploy the ALB ingress controller.
 ```bash
 $ kubectl apply -f alb-ingress-controller.yaml
 ```

-#### Deploy the ingress service for ODM
+#### b.
+Deploy the ingress service for ODM

-##### Write the ingress descriptor
+- Write the ingress descriptor
-You need to define an ingress to route your request to the ODM service.
+You must define an ingress to route your request to the ODM service.

-Here is a sample descriptor to implement the ingress.
+Here is a sample descriptor to implement the ingress:

 Ingress descriptor:
 ```yaml